Slapparoo/TempleOS/ReadMe.md

+# Please use the Mast Branch
+I merged the archive brance into the master branch as there are featues in Github which are available on th emaster brance but not available on archive.

+All future work will be done on master.

 # TempleOS Explorers Edition

 Explorers Edition builds on top of the base TempleOS to add new hardware support and installation options.